 Dr. Miron-Shatz is a sought-after speaker in academic, lay, and industry forums.
 Examples include keynote speeches in the Donate Life America’s annual meeting, in the Digital Health World Congress in London, in the Financial Times Digital Health Summit in New York, and in the eHealth Venture Summit in Dusseldorf.

-Dr. Miron-Shatz’s work has been featured in places such as Wall Street Journal and Science Magazine, and she has been frequently interviewed in print and online, in places such as Insider, MarketWatch, and Princeton Alumni Weekly, as well as on TV, including on Canada AM and various Israeli health and morning shows.
+Dr. Miron-Shatz’s work has been featured in places such as Science Magazine and MarketWatch, and she has been frequently interviewed in print and online, in places such as Insider, MarketWatch, and Princeton Alumni Weekly, as well as on TV, including on Canada AM and various Israeli health and morning shows.